 Eastern portion (Bluffland): landscape transitions into bluffs along the Mississippi River Valley

-Within the Root River watershed, in-stream monitoring sites are located at the outlet of three subwatersheds.
 The three subwatersheds are South Branch of the Root River Headwaters, Crystal Creek, and Bridge Creek.
+In-stream monitoring sites are located at each of these subwatershed outlets.
 Each site captures water from an area of 2,800-4,700 acres.
 In-stream sites are equipped to continuously monitor stream flow, turbidity and precipitation during ice-free periods.

 Approximately 35 samples are collected annually from each subwatershed outlet site.
 Samples are analyzed for:

 Samples are collected by staff from Fillmore and Mower County Soil and Water Conservation Districts.